-Today, we’re sharing how to easily personalize pumpkins with paint!
+Today, we’re sharing how to personalize pumpkins with paint!

-- Pumpkin (I used a Face Pumpkin but you can use any size pumpkin you want based on the design you’re planning)
+- Pumpkin (I used a Face Pumpkin, but you can use any size pumpkin you want to be based on the design you’re planning)

 - Detail art brush kit for smaller strokes

-You’ll probably want to use a drop cloth or brown craft paper to catch any drips or messes.
-Make sure your pumpkin in clean and free from dirt and debris.
+Gather your supplies and use a drop cloth or brown craft paper to catch any messes.
+Make sure your pumpkin is clean and free from dirt and debris.

-Then paint an entire pumpkin the color of your choice.
-I painted my pumpkin with General Finishes Milk Paint in Snow White because I had it left over from the kitchen makeover.
+Then paint the entire pumpkin the color of your choice.
+I painted my pumpkin with General Finishes Milk Paint in Snow White.

 This was after one coat of paint…

-Once the base coat of your pumpkin is completely dry, you can use store bought stencils to personalize pumpkins with paint.
-You can also use the easy transfer method if you have a specific image in mind.
+Once the base coat of your pumpkin is completely dry, you can either use store-bought stencils to customize the pumpkin or you can use the easy transfer method if you have a specific image in mind.

-I wanted to make mine silhouette style so I’m using a combination of the easy transfer method and store bought stencils.
+I wanted to personalize my pumpkin with paint using a silhouette so I’m utilizing a combination of the easy transfer method and store-bought stencils.

-First, I printed out The Crowned Goat’s logo from my home computer but you can print out an image you like.
+I printed out The Crowned Goat’s logo from my home computer, but you can print out an image you like.
 Just keep in mind you can’t use an image that is copyright protected.

-Flip the image over and use a graphite pencil and shade over the entire image.
+Flip the image over and use a graphite pencil to shade over the entire image.

-Flip the image back over, center on the pumpkin and secure in place.
+Then, flip the image back over, center on the pumpkin, and secure in place with tape.

-Then using a ball point pen, outline the image you’re trying to transfer to the pumpkin.
+Using a ballpoint pen, outline the image you’re trying to transfer to the pumpkin.

-The image transfer may be light but it will look like this…
+The image transfer may be light, but it should look like this…

-At this point you can either, trace with a permanent marker like a Sharpie or you can use a detail brush with craft paint of your choice to outline and fill in the transferred image.
+At this point, you can either, trace with a permanent marker like a Sharpie or you can use a fine detail art brush with a craft paint of your choice to outline and fill in the transferred image.

-Make sure the paint or marker is completely dry before handling.
+Fill in your graphics and letters.
+Make sure the paint or marker has completely dried before handling the pumpkin.

-There are so many fun ways to customize your painted pumpkin!
+Honestly, there are so many fun ways to personalize a painted pumpkin!
 You can do a silhouette of your kids, your dog, your house, your favorite number, your name, your hometown…the possibilities are endless.